mounacqflo/TPWineQuality/README.md

 ### Dataset

-All data are stocked in the file "Wines.csv"
+All data are stored in the file "Wines.csv"

 They are used to train the model.